alexeygrigorev/data-science-interviews/theory.md

 **Why do we need one-hot encoding? ‍⭐️**

-If we simply encode categorical variables, they become ordinal and it isn't true for most cases.
-Also linear models will treat value 4 as twice better than 2 (for example).
-Thus one-hot encoding can help as it created binary columns, each of them will get a separate coefficient in linear models.
+If we simply encode categorical variables with a Label encoder, they become ordinal which can lead to undesirable consequences.
+In this case, linear models will treat category with id 4 as twice better than a category with id 2.
+One-hot encoding allows us to represent a categorical variable in a numerical vector space which ensures that vectors of each category have equal distances between each other.
+This approach is not suited for all situations, because by using it with categorical variables of high cardinality (e.g. customer id) we will encounter problems that come into play because of the curse of dimensionality.

 <br/>